BitBuf/nbt/README.md

 - [Compound](src/main/java/dev/dewy/nbt/tags/collection/CompoundTag.java)

 All valid NBT structures begin with a compound tag; the root compound.
 Everything else in the NBT structure is a child of this root compound.

+The original [NBT specification](NBT.txt) written by Notch is also hosted here.

 ### Usage